fragcolor-xyz/shards/docs/docs/reference/shards/shards/types.md

 )
 ```

-`(All)` compares the input and`:Value` parameter values and returns `true` only if both the value and data type of these entities is equal/same.
+`(All)` compares the input and`Value` parameter values and returns `true` only if both the value and data type of these entities is equal/same.

 === "Code"